Enable LDAP

 LDAP description

 ADCM provides tools to synchronize its users and groups with external systems that support LDAP (such as Active Directory, OpenLDAP, or FreeIPA).
-This allows to automate the process of creating ADCM user accounts according to the already existing company policies, as well as to apply the existing ADCM access control methods (granting, disabling rights, changing group membership, and so on) to external users.
+This allows automating the process of creating ADCM user accounts according to the already existing company policies, as well as to apply the existing ADCM access control methods (granting and revoking rights, changing group memberships, and so on) to external users.

 After configuring LDAP in ADCM, you are able to do the following: